biglerchris21/hello-world/README.md

 # hello-world
 Hello world,

-my name is chris and I dablle in the weather occasionaly.
+my name is chris and I am kind of, maybe not really, strong with the force.

 Stay classy San Diego!